foundersandcoders/interview-tips/README.md

 ##Tests
-The test I were given seemed to vary in length and difficulty, I were sent a couple that were aimed at more mid level developers, I found these quite hard, and each took about 2 days to complete.
+The test I were given seemed to vary in length and difficulty, I was sent a couple that were aimed at more mid level developers, I found these quite hard, and each took about 2 days to complete.
 + State which version of node you developed on in your readme (I developed on Node vs4 and some of the depenancies I used were not compatabile with earlier verisons of node, the company picked up on this).
 + Write a good FAC style readme, which details clearly how to run the project (if its a github repo).
 + Familiarise your self with common design patterns (ie MVC)

-I also completed some shorted test on [Codility](https://codility.com), I much prefered these as they did not take two days to complete (always nice :-) ).
+I also completed some shorter tests on [Codility](https://codility.com), I much prefered these as they did not take two days to complete (always nice :-) ).
 They have some practice examples which are helpful to go through.

 ##Interviews
 + Google language specific interview questions and have some answers prepared.